 Adobe Acrobat document [167.0 KB]

 Microsoft Word document [237.0 KB]

-The Walters Art Museum opens its doors early for Sensory Morning, a program for families with children with autism and sensory processing disorders.
-Drop in for a quick visit or spend the entire morning.
+The Walters Art Museum welcomes visitors to Sensory Morning and Sensory Evening, programs for families with children with autism and sensory processing disorders.
 Facilitated activities occur in the galleries and in the art studio.
 We provide space for free play in the Family Art Center, and a Sensory Break Area for visitors who need a calm, quiet space.
 All programs are free.
 Please register for Sensory Morning using our online form.
 The program is offered through a strategic partnership with the Kennedy Krieger Institute.
-For questions about Sensory Morning, please contact Colleen Lyons Oyler at email@example.com or call 410-547-9000, ext.
-300.
+For questions about Sensory Morning and Evening, please contact Rebecca Sinel at email@example.com or call 410-547-9000, ext.
+373.

 Sensory Friendly Films

 Every month, AMC Theatres around Maryland host sensory friendly films.
 Screenings take place on the second and fourth Tuesday and Saturday.